Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-\item The \textit{revenue-inventory} trade-off.
-Even when the demand distribution has been perfectly learned, the firm faces a trade-off between \textit{revenue-centric} decisions which maximize immediate expected revenue irrespective of resource constraints, and \textit{inventory-centric} decisions which maximize the yield from the remaining inventory.
-Revenue-centric decisions tend to be myopic and favor the most popular items, while inventory-centric decisions tend to be conservative and favor the highly stocked items.
-Intuitively, the optimal policy alternates between revenue-centric and inventory-centric decisions based on the remaining inventory and the remaining time periods.
-Such a trade-off (when separated from the exploration-exploitation trade-off) has been extensively studied in the literature of network revenue management and stochastic control; see \citet{bertsekas1995dynamic, bitran2003overview, elmaghraby2003dynamic, phillips2005pricing, talluri2006theory} for some overviews and book chapters.
-The revenue-inventory trade-off becomes even more challenging when it is integrated with the exploration-exploitation trade-off; see \cite{besbes2012blind,badanidiyuru2018bandits,agrawal2019recent} for some discussions. \end{enumerate}
+We consider the setup in which demand is stochastic, independent and time-homogeneous.
+Yet the distributional information is unknown to the firm, and has to be sequentially learned over the selling horizon.
+In such a setup, any optimal policy must instantaneously adjust its prices and switch between the prices in real time \citep{badanidiyuru2013bandits, besbes2012blind, ferreira2018online}.

-In the face of the above two trade-offs, any optimal policy must adjust its decisions and instantaneously switch between actions over the time horizon.
-However, not all firms in practice have the infrastructure to query the realized demand in real-time, to adjust its decisions instantaneously, or to switch between actions as freely as possible, because changing the posted / shelf prices is too costly for many firms \citep{levy1998price, zbaracki2004managerial, bray2019menu, stamatopoulos2020effects}, and frequent price changes may confuse the customers \citep{jorgensen2003retail}.
-A common practice for many firms is that they restrict the number of price changes to be within a budgeted number \citep{netessine2006dynamic, chen2015real, cheung2017dynamic, simchi2019phase,perakis2019dynamic,chen2020data}.
+However, not all firms have the infrastructure to query the realized demand in real time, to adjust their decisions instantaneously, or to switch between the prices as freely as possible.
+Changing the posted prices is costly for many firms \citep{bray2022menu, levy1998price, stamatopoulos2020effects, zbaracki2004managerial}, and frequent price changes may confuse the customers \citep{jorgensen2003retail}.
+A common practice for many firms is to restrict the number of price changes to be within a budgeted number \citep{chen2015real, chen2020data, cheung2017dynamic, netessine2006dynamic, perakis2023dynamic, simchi2023phase}.